Looking for practical ways to dissolve after school attitude without yelling?

 For us Thursday is chocolate day!

-3- Reduce Screen and TV Time Straight After School
+3- Reduce Screen/TV Time After School

 If a child’s a bit grouchy, we all know how easy it is to pop them in front of the TV.